pavelzbornik/whisperX-FastAPI/README.md

 ## Documentation

+Swagger UI is available at `/docs` for all the services

-See the [WhisperX Documentation](https://github.com/m-bain/whisperX) for details on requests and responses.
+See the [WhisperX Documentation](https://github.com/m-bain/whisperX) for details on whisperX functions.

 ## Services